aptech/docs/docs/CR-union.rst

 ----------------
 .. function:: union(v1, v2, flag)

-    :param v1:
+    :param v1: data
     :type v1: Nx1 vector

-    :param v2:
+    :param v2: data
     :type v2: Mx1 vector

     :param flag: 1 if numeric data, 0 if character.
     :type flag: scalar

-    :returns: y (*Lx1 vector*) containing all unique values that are in v1 and  v2, sorted in ascending order.
+    :returns: y (*Lx1 vector*) containing all unique values that are in *v1* and *v2*, sorted in ascending order.

 Remarks
 -------

-The combined elements of v1 and v2 must fit into a single vector.
+The combined elements of *v1* and *v2* must fit into a single vector.

 Examples